CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

 2. Teams may bring their own uniforms, but they all must match.
 There will be no discount if a team supplies their own uniform.

+3. If a team chooses to bring their own uniforms, they may not be allowed to wear their uniforms if they conflict in color with the opposing team.
+This determination will be handled by the umpire.

-2. No metal cleats.
+3. No metal cleats.
 Molded cleats, tennis shoes, or turf shoes are acceptable.

 ### Attendance